codalab/codalab-worksheets/docs/CLI-Reference.md

       wedit (we):
         Edit the contents of a worksheet.
-        See https://github.com/codalab/codalab-worksheets/wiki/User_Worksheet-Markdown for the markdown syntax.
-          wedit -n <name>          : Change the name of the worksheet. wedit -T <tag> ... <tag> : Set the tags of the worksheet (e.g., paper). wedit -o <username>      : Set the owner of the worksheet to <username>.
+        See [Worksheet Markdown](Worksheet-Markdown.md) for the markdown syntax. wedit -n <name>          : Change the name of the worksheet. wedit -T <tag> ... <tag> : Set the tags of the worksheet (e.g., paper). wedit -o <username>      : Set the owner of the worksheet to <username>.